pingwing/crispy-train/README.md

 - Mutation `deleteInventoryItem(storeId: ID!, productId: ID!)`

 ## Decisions & trade-offs
 - **Mikro-ORM + Postgres**: Mikro-ORM is my favourite Postgre ORM, it's small, easy to use, fast.
+Postgre SQL is a good choice for various types of applications.
+It's popular, so it's easy to find different hosting options.
 - **Express 5 + Apollo Server 5**: Express, because it's the most used and because of this the most compatible with everything framework.
 I'm not a fan of framework magic, like in Nest.js.
 SDL-first GraphQL for clarity and easy review; errors use GraphQL `extensions.code` (`BAD_USER_INPUT`, `NOT_FOUND`).
 - **Pagination**: offset pagination (`page`/`pageSize`) is simple and good for the assignment; cursor pagination would be a natural next step.
 - **Seeding**: migrations + seed run automatically on server container start so reviewers can click around immediately.